MachtaYassine/Uncovering-airline-passenger-satisfaction/README.md

 - Adjust paths and parameters as needed for your use case.
 - Make sure to preprocess data before training or inference.
 - For custom models, update `src/model.py` and `src/inference.py` accordingly.
+- You no longer need to use `python -m src.train` or `python -m src.inference`.
+- All commands are available directly after `pip install -e .`.
+- For more help on each command, use the `-h` flag (e.g., `train -h`).
+- Make sure your data is preprocessed before training or inference.

+---